 The judge determines whether or not it is appropriate to open a hearing for a juvenile based on the results of the investigation, and gives a ruling for commencement of hearing and summons the juvenile and the parents thereof where the judge finds a hearing to be necessary.

-If the court determines that the educational approach made at the time of the investigation is sufficient and there is no need to give guidance by opening a hearing because there is no dispute over the facts, the case is minor, and the juvenile is very unlikely to repeat delinquency, the court may make a ruling of non-commencement of hearing and terminate the procedure.
+If the court determines that the educational approach made at the time of the investigation by the family court investigating officer is sufficient and there is no need to give guidance by opening a hearing because there is no dispute over the facts, the case is minor, and the juvenile is very unlikely to repeat delinquency, the court may make a ruling of non-commencement of hearing and terminate the procedure.